boskovav/PIQMEE-Tutorial/README.md

 In a usual Bayesian phylodynamic analysis only a few hundred sequences can be input and successfully processed within a reasonable runtime.
 Data sets containing thousands of sequences are usually impossible to be analysed.
-Downsampling the data set at random is an option, but leads to imprecise parameter estimates and could lead to underestimation of the time of the most recent common ancestor.
+Down-sampling the data set at random is an option, but leads to imprecise parameter estimates and could lead to underestimation of the time of the most recent common ancestor.

 Many data sets however contain duplicates.
 This is especially the case for longitudinally sampled sequences from one host infected by a pathogen causing chronic infection, or for sequences obtained from multiple individuals infected by a slowly mutating pathogen.